 For the purpose of this comparison, I’m only going to discuss the full-time tutors.
 When thinking about how much a tutor should be making, compare their job to a corresponding teaching profession.
 Say, for instance, we’re talking about the college chemistry tutoring.
 A college chemistry professor earns about $50k-$60k per year.
 With an average 12-20 contact hours per week and 8-month academic year, it boils down to an average 400 to 800 teaching hours plus an equal amount of prep time to constitute it a full-time teaching position or $121-$145 per contact hour.
 Colleges can afford paying that much to professors by having reasonable large classes.
 So, with a class of 24 students you end up paying $5-$6 per hour of your instructor’s time spread between all of you with your tuition.
 As you sought out tutoring, it is, probably, because this “spread” attention is not enough for you to master the material.
 So, if you want a teacher’s 100% time and attention, think how much this person would be making commensurate with the equal level teaching professional if s/he was tutoring full time and divide it by 600 to give you a reasonable hourly rate.
 This way, a reasonable compensation for a peer tutor will be about $30 per hour, for a graduate tutor $40-$60 per hour, and for a professional tutor with a degree and years of experience $75-$150 per hour depending on the level of your course, tutor’s experience and knowledge, and “extras” provided with each tutoring session.
 Individual professional tutoring is an exclusive service after all.
 Of course, spending a considerable sum on a chemistry tutor may be expensive.
 Retaking the course if you fail is still way more expensive, especially if you consider the time lost!

 However, if you are trying to save on college chemistry tutoring by hiring a recent college graduate (peer tutor), you are likely to get what you pay for.
 Even if a recent college graduate knows the subject matter, he or she will lack in the depth of the subject matter understanding and teaching experience, which are the essential qualities of a good tutor.
 Contrariwise, just because a potential tutor has an advanced degree, does not mean the he or she is a good teacher.
-So, make sure you interview your tutor before you start working with them to assess their strengths and experience.

 Most tutors will be open to negotiations, especially, if you are negotiating a long-term tutoring.
 Ask a potential tutor if he will be willing to do group sessions, so you can work with a friend or two with your tutor and save yourself some money.
 Remember, that tutoring just like any other teaching requires preparation time from your tutor.
 Do you just want a tutor to oversee you working on problems and “catch” you when you are about to make a mistake?
 Negotiate it!
 Are you interested in your tutor to just double-check your work and point out any mistakes you have made?
 Negotiate it!
 Are you willing to provide tutor with teaching materials (such as stationery, give your tutor a copy of a study guide, give your tutor a copy of your textbook)?
 Negotiate it!
 Do you come to your tutor, do you want tutor to come to you, or do you want to meet somewhere?
 Most professional tutors either have their offices or are willing to travel only a short distance, if you would like them to come to you, you should expect an extra fee.